-Weld has been critical of tariffs and Trump's embrace of tariffs.
+Weld has been critical of tariffs and Trump's embrace of tariffs on Chinese imports.

-Weld has been critical of China's stealing of intellectual property from U.S. companies.
+However, Weld has been critical of China's stealing of intellectual property from U.S. companies.
 He says we must convince China that IP theft will decrease foreign investment in China's economy.